telerik/ajax-docs/controls/dock/server-side-programming/events/savedocklayout.md

                  ByVal e As DockLayoutEventArgs) _
                  Handles RadDockLayout1.SaveDockLayout
     Dim dockState As HttpCookie = Page.Response.Cookies.[Get]("MyApplicationDockStates")
-    If dockState = Nothing Then
+    If dockState Is Nothing Then
         dockState = New HttpCookie("MyApplicationDockStates")
         Page.Response.Cookies.Add(dockState)
     End If